-(a) Those persons whose names appear on the official revised membership roll compiled pursuant to Sections 4 and 6(a) of the Paiute Indian Tribe of Utah Restoration Act, P.L.
-96-227, 94 stat.
+- Those persons whose names appear on the official revised membership roll compiled pursuant to Sections 4 and 6(a) of the Paiute Indian Tribe of Utah Restoration Act, P.L.
+96-227, 94 Stat.
 317, and adopted by the Interim Tribal Council on the 13th day of July, 1981, Resolution No. 81-27, Enrollment.

-(e) For the purposes of this Section “Paiute Indian Blood” is defined as Indian blood derived from any of the five (5) constituent bands.
+- For the purposes of this section “Paiute Indian Blood” is defined as Indian blood derived from any of the five (5) constituent bands.

 Section 2.
 Band Affiliation.
-An applicant for tribal enrollment shall be affiliated with the same band as the applicant’s parents.
-Where the parents of an applicant are of different bands, the applicant shall at the time of enrollment in the tribe select affiliation with the band of either parent.
+An applicant who is qualified for tribal enrollment shall be affiliated with the same band as the natural parent(s).
+Where the natural parents of an applicant are of different bands, the applicant may be affiliated with the band of either parent.
+If an adoption occurs pursuant to Section 1 (c) or between a natural and adopting parents, who are enrolled in the Tribe, where the adopting parents of the applicant are of different bands, the adopting parent(s) shall at the time of the child’s enrollment in the tribe select affiliation with the band of an enrolled parent.
 No person shall be affiliated with more than one band and transfers from one band to another shall not be permitted.